Hire Site Reliability Engineers

 - Create software programs to assist operations and support personnel.

-- Collect and analyze metrics to aid in performance adjustment and error diagnosis.
+- Collect and analyse metrics to aid in performance adjustment and error diagnosis.

 - Contribute to the consulting of system design, platform management, and capacity planning.